whimsypingu/scuttle/README.md

 python main.py --set-webhook [URL]
 ```

 💡 While the server is running, your device will stay awake to maintain the connection, though the display may turn off to conserve battery.
-Note that closing the computer may turn off the server.
+Note that closing a laptop may turn off the server (at least, it did for me once).

 ### 2. Shut down the server